davixdedem/StarlinuX/README.md

     </a>
 </p>

 There is no competitor speaking about Ethernet, as the cable is still the perfect solution if your goal is to reduce any latency while you’re playing your fav game online.
-So, we’d like to suggest you the most reliable Ethernet Port Extender that we figured out and that we’re currenly pushing off the edge getting amazing results.
+So, we’d like to suggest you the most reliable Ethernet Port Extender that we figured out and that we’re currently pushing off the edge getting amazing results.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>